 2. Partnership claimed the exclusion.
 If the partnership reports your share of foreign trading gross receipts but not the amount of the extraterritorial income exclusion, the partnership met the foreign economic process requirements and claimed the exclusion when figuring your share of partnership income.
 You also may need to know the amount of your share of foreign trading gross receipts from this partnership to determine if you met the \$5 million or less exception discussed above for purposes of qualifying for an extraterritorial income exclusion from other sources.

 Upon request, the partnership should furnish you a copy of the partnership's Form 8873 if there is a reduction for international boycott operations, illegal bribes, kickbacks, and other payments.

-Code Q. Other foreign transactions.
-On a statement attached to Schedule K-1, the partnership will report any other information on foreign transactions that you may need using code Q.
+Codes U through X. Other foreign transactions.